Sports in Newark, New Jersey: Hockey

 Historically, Newark was home to the minor professional Newark Bulldogs, a Canadian-American Hockey League franchise which played one season in 1928-29.
+The New York Slapshots of the Atlantic Coast Hockey League ended up playing some of their home games at the Ironbound Arena during the 1985–86 season because the venue they were supposed to play at on Staten Island had not been built.
+The Slapshots' games in Newark were sparsely attended and financial issues forced the team to move to Virginia in the middle of the season.

 Soccer

 Newark is the transportation hub for the Sports Illustrated Stadium, home stadium of Major League Soccer's Red Bulls, and the NWSL's Gotham FC across the Passaic River from Newark's Riverbank Park in Harrison, with shuttle bus service running from downtown train stations.
 PATH trains from Newark Penn Station are one stop to nearby Harrison station.

 Newark, particularly the Ironbound, and the adjacent West Hudson towns on the Passaic, Harrison and Kearny, have a long tradition of soccer.
 Kearny's nickname, "Soccer Town USA" is inspired by the era that begin in the mid-1870s, when thousands of Scottish and Irish immigrants settled there after two Scottish companies, Clark Thread Company and Nairn Linoleum, opened.
 The Newark Portuguese was one of many teams.

 Jersey Express S.C. played at the New Jersey Institute of Technology.
 New Jersey Ironmen was an indoor soccer team of the Major Indoor Soccer League that played at Prudential Center from 2007 to 2009.